jirkapok/GasPlanner/doc/help.md

 * [Oxygen toxicity](https://en.wikipedia.org/wiki/Oxygen_toxicity#Underwater) (CNS/OTU)
 * See also Options - Gases to define maximum narcotic depth and oxygen toxicity

+TODO example of air deep dive!
+> We don't recommend deep dives on AIR!
 > You should always use Trimix for depths bellow maximum narcotic depth!

 #### Decompression gas selection